clasense4/shopeexacommerce/readme.md

 ```
 $> python shopeexacommerce.py
 ```
-The script will return dictionary which has :
+The script will return dictionary which has key and value:
 - code : `201`
 - data : `Python Dict`